Last Updated on May 29, 2024 by Soumya

 Lisbon’s symbol is a raven.

 Another queer fact about Lisbon – there was a cult for ravens in the city for a long time.
-They even inhabited a section of Sao Jorge’s Castle, one of most fascinating Lisbon attractions.
+They even inhabited a section of Sao Jorge’s Castle, one of the most fascinating Lisbon attractions.

 And I thought ravens were a thing only at the Tower of London!